 - "r1_fastq" - the actual specimen data, in this case a link to the FASTQ file that the workflow will use as input

-Tables can have as many columns of metadata as you need.
-The minimum data table
+Additional information would be in additional columns Tables can have as many columns of metadata as you need.
+The minimum data table includes the ID column and one data column.

-In fact, the "participant" column in this table is extra information - some specimens
+In fact, the "participant" column in this table is extra information.

 After selecting one specimen from this simple table, you'll run a pre-configured workflow on it to see how the workflow reads input from a table.
 Looking at the output, you'll see how the table helps keeps output and input data organized and associated with the right entity, by looking at the same table after the workflow is complete.